How To Legally Change Your Name After the Wedding

-Before the Wedding
+What To Do Before the Wedding

-Tell your employer so that they can begin to make the necessary changes so that they will be in place when you return from your wedding.
+Tell your employer (or HR contact/department) so that they can begin to make the necessary changes so that they will be in place when you return from your wedding.
 They may need to change your voice mail, your email, contact information on their website, and your business cards.
 They can also gather the paperwork you will need to complete after you say "I do".